Orchestral Manoeuvres in the Dark: 1989–1996: McCluskey-led OMD and disbandment

 Also in 1993, McCluskey made contributions to the Elektric Music album Esperanto, a project by former Kraftwerk member Karl Bartos.
 McCluskey returned with a rotating cast of musicians for the more organic Universal (1996), which featured two songs co-written by Humphreys as well as a holdover from the Esperanto sessions, co-written by Bartos.
 The record spawned OMD's first Top 20 hit in five years, "Walking on the Milky Way".

-Alhough both Liberator and Universal produced minor hits, McCluskey retired OMD in late 1996, having faced waning public interest amid the grunge and Britpop movements.
+Although both Liberator and Universal produced minor hits, McCluskey retired OMD in late 1996, having faced waning public interest amid the grunge and Britpop movements.
 A particular source of frustration was the modest commercial response to "Walking on the Milky Way", over which McCluskey said he "sweated blood", considering it "about as good a song as I could write".
 However, the track was not playlisted by BBC Radio 1, and Woolworths did not stock it.
 McCluskey said, "I just thought: 'Screw this, I'm not going to bang my head against a brick wall'."
 A second singles album was released in 1998, along with an EP of remixed material by such acts as Sash! and Moby.

 Post-1996, McCluskey decided to focus on songwriting for such Liverpool-based acts as Atomic Kitten and Genie Queen, and trying to develop new Merseyside artists from his Motor Museum recording studio.
 With McCluskey focusing his talents elsewhere, Humphreys decided to work with his new musical partner Claudia Brücken (of the ZTT bands Propaganda and Act) as Onetwo.
 He also undertook a US live tour under the banner "Paul Humphreys from OMD".

-2006–2012: Reformation and comeback
+2006–2012: Reformation and comeback releases

 An unexpected request to perform from a German television show led the group to reunite.
 On 1 January 2006, McCluskey announced plans to reform OMD with the "classic" line-up of McCluskey, Humphreys, Holmes, and Cooper.
 The original plan was to tour the studio album Architecture & Morality and other pre-1983 material, then record a new studio album set for release in 2007.
 In May 2007, the Architecture & Morality remastered CD was re-released together with a DVD featuring the Drury Lane concert from 1981 that had previously been available on VHS.
 The band toured throughout May and June, beginning their set with a re-ordered but otherwise complete re-staging of the Architecture & Morality album.
 The second half of each concert featured a selection of their best known hits.